Lancashire County Cricket Club: New century

 The team that had been so successful in the 1990s began to break up at the start of the 2000s.
 Since winning their last trophy in 1998, the team has lost eight semi-finals and two finals.
 In 2008 Lancashire managed to finish second in the County Championship.
 The competition was divided into two divisions for the 2000 season, with Lancashire in the first division.
 Lancashire's one day form began to fluctuate in 2000, losing to Gloucestershire in the semi-finals of both the B&H Cup and the NatWest Trophy, and being relegated in the National League.
 In 2001, Lancashire avoided relegation by just 5 points and were not promoted in the National League.
 The end of the season saw the retirement of Ian Austin from first-class cricket and of Mike Atherton from all forms of cricket.
 John Crawley left the club in the winter after not being retained as captain.
 Between 2001 and 2002 saw the squad change significantly, with players recruited from Essex, Northamptonshire, Worcestershire, and Yorkshire; the most notable additions to the squad were Stuart Law and David Byas – the Yorkshire captain of the previous season.
 After a quiet 2001 season – finishing mid-table in the county championship and again failing to secure promotion in the National League – 2002 was far more encouraging.
-Mike Watkinson was appointed cricket manager, and Stuart Law and Alec Swann both scored over 1,000 first-class runs and Peter Martin and Glen Chapple both took more than 50 wickets; the find of the season was that of James Anderson, who burst onto the scene with 50 wickets in the second half of the season, earning him a promotion to the England side.
+Mike Watkinson was appointed cricket manager, and Stuart Law and Alec Swann both scored over 1,000 first-class runs and Peter Martin and Glen Chapple both took more than 50 wickets; the find of the season was that of James Anderson, who burst onto the scene with 50 wickets in the second half of the season, earning him a promotion to the England team.
 At the end of the season, Lancashire stalwarts Neil Fairbrother and Graham Lloyd retired.